sehodges/jacdac-stm32g0/README.md

 |     4 |  `M` | data

 Packets are layed out in the `data[]` field of the frame.
-They are padded so they start at 4 byte boundary (there is no padding if `M` is divisible by 4).
+They are padded so they start at 4 byte boundary (ie., there is no padding if `M` is divisible by 4).
 The frame header (including `device_identifier`) is **not** repeated.

 The packets logically share the `device_identifier` and `flags`.